umnilab/METS-R_SIM/README.md

     ```

 4. Open Eclipse and go to File -> *Open Projects from File System…*
-5. In the *Import Projects from File System or Archive* window click on *Directory* and open the *doe-mets-r* directory you cloned in step 3.
+5. In the *Import Projects from File System or Archive* window click on *Directory* and open the *ADDSEVS* directory you cloned in step 3.
-6. Under *Folder* check *doe-mets-r/ADDSEVS* only and click *Finish*.
+6. Under *Folder* check *ADDSEVS* only and click *Finish*.
 This should open the METS-R java code in Eclipse as shown in the following figure.

     ![Load the ADDSEVS project in Eclipse](res/load_sim_in_eclipse.png)